nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User finds the index of the task (s)he wants to delete and enters the index of the task to be deleted
 2. Lifekeeper asks the user to confirm the decision.
-3. User enters ‘Yes’ into the CLI
+3. User enters 'Yes' into the CLI
 4. Lifekeeper deletes the task, shows an acknowledgement message to user. <br>
 Use case ends.